-- For a hollow wall, use the provided hardware to mount the wall plate.
-Use the two auger style fasteners for the upper two mounting holes.
+- 1. For a hollow wall, use the provided hardware to mount the wall plate.
+Use the two auger style fasteners for teh upper two mounting holes.
 Use the toggle bolts for the three lower mounting holes. - 2.
 For a solid wall, use expansion bolts to mount the wall plate.
 For all five mounting holes, drill a 1/4 inch diameter hole, 1/4 of an inch deeper than the length of the expansion anchor.

-Routing the Wire
+Routing the Wiring

-- 1. Refer to Figure 3-2 on page 14 for a template diagram to assist in routing wiring. - 2.
-For a concealed wiring connection, drill a 1/2 inch hole in a convenient location within the open area of the wall plate.
-Pull the wiring to enter the HandPunch through this hole in the open area. - 3.
+- 1. For a concealed wiring connection, drill a 1/2 inch hole in a convenient location within the open area of the wall plate.
+Pull the wiring to enter the HandPunch through this hole in the open area. - 2.
 For a surface conduit wiring connection, drill a 1/4 inch diameter hole, 1/4 of an inch deeper than the length of the expansion anchor for each of the two conduit clamp holes.
-Route 1/2 inch, flexible conduit to the HandPunch, ending the conduit between the two conduit clamp holes.
+Route 1/2 inch conduit to the HandPunch, ending the conduit between the two conduit clamp holes.
 Pull the wiring to enter the HandPunch through the conduit.
-Pull 18 inches of wire past the end of the conduit to allow enough space for final connection to the HandPunch. - 4.
-Clear all dust and debris away from the HandPunch mounting location.